JvanKatwijk/sdr-j-fm/README.md

 Furthermore, the control widget contains a widget, *Combinear* on the picture, that can be used to dynamically set another "skin"

-The filtering, i.e. separation between transmissions close to each other in frequency, or even with (slightly) overlapping frequencies, is improved.
+The inputfiltering, i.e. separation between transmissions close to each other in frequency, or even with (slightly) overlapping frequencies, is improved.
 The filter is pretty strong, but that also means that the filter requires